How Much Does Drip Irrigation Cost?

 If you’re installing a drip irrigation system, you may want to consider adding some dedicated flower beds to your lawn or garden.
 Raised or standard garden beds are a great addition to your outdoor space.

 You have two choices when it comes to flower beds; raised beds or ones embedded in the ground.
 Raised beds are less expensive and better for plants and flowers, but you lose more water to evaporation.
-A DIY raised flower bed costs around $150 to $210, while a professionally embedded one is about $2,500 on average.
+A DIY raised flower bed costs around $150 to $210, while a professionally embedded one is $650 to $3,000 on average.

 Sod Replacement

 Once you’re done with your irrigation system installation, you might need to fix your lawn, especially if you put in a subsurface system.
-It depends on the species of grass and its cultivar, but a professional sod installation typically costs about $0.90 to $1.80 per square foot.
+It depends on the species of grass and its cultivar, but a professional sod installation typically costs about $0.86 to $1.75 per square foot

 Pro Cost vs. DIY Cost

 You can either buy a premade DIY drip irrigation kit or purchase all of the system components individually.
-All put together, the parts you’ll need to DIY a drip irrigation system will cost anywhere between $75 and $360.
-A DIY kit will run you about $25 to $200, covering about 150 to 750 square feet, so it’s the more affordable option, especially compared to the $295 to $775 typical pro cost.
+All put together, the parts you’ll need to DIY a drip irrigation system will cost anywhere between $75 and $360

 Cost of Drip Irrigation by Location

-On the other hand, location can also make this project more expensive.
-The farther that landscapers have to drive and parts have to be delivered, the more the price will go up.
-Labor for the installation will cost more in certain areas, and will increase further if you have a difficult soil type to work with, such as clay or rocky soil.
+On the other hand, location also can make this project more expensive.
+The farther landscapers have to drive and parts have to be delivered, the more the price will increase.
+Labor for the installation will cost more in certain areas and will increase further if you have a difficult soil type to work with, such as clay or rocky soil.

 FAQ About Drip Irrigation

 Overall, yes.
-Drip irrigation has many benefits, such as lower water costs and fewer weeds, and the initial cost is relatively low and easy to keep down.
+Drip irrigation has many benefits, such as fewer weeds and up to 80% lower water costs compared with other types of irrigation systems, including sprinklers.
+The initial cost is relatively low and easy to keep down.
 If you have a nice garden, a drip irrigation system can make it easier and less expensive to maintain.
-A well-installed drip irrigation system can also add value to your home.
+A well-installed drip irrigation system also can add value to your home.

 Unfortunately, drip irrigation does have its downsides.
 The primary one is that the system clogs easily.
 The main causes of these clogs are impurities and bacteria in the water.
 Thankfully, this can be prevented with proper chlorination and disinfection.